markround/tiller/docs/quickstart.md

     db.erb:
       target: db.ini
 ```

-This now enables the [Defaults](plugins/defaults.md) plugin and configures it to provide a default value if none is set.
+This now enables the [Defaults](plugins/defaults.md) plugin and configures it to provide a default value if one is not set.
 Try unsetting the environment variable you set earlier and re-running Tiller :

 ```sh
 $ unset DB_HOSTNAME